SEED-platform/seed-website/docs/user_doc_inventory.md

 ??? note "**Property or Tax Lot List View - General**"

-    Both the Property and Tax Lot tab have identical funcionality, but applied to either the Property or the Tax Lot records, depending on the tab selected.
+    Both the Property and Tax Lot tab have identical functionality, but applied to either the Property or the Tax Lot records, depending on the tab selected.
 The screenshots are shown for the Property tab, but the Tax Lot tab will have identical features.

     For either the Property or the Tax Lot tab, to view the desired data do the following: